-Appendix E: Troubleshooting
+Appendix G: Troubleshooting

+Below is a number of the common support questions that are asked about the pDDL.
+The purpose of the section is to provide answers and/or direction on how to solve common problems with the pDDL.

-Questioi n: What is the default IP Address of the pDDL?
+Question: What is the default IP Address of the pDDL?

 Answer: The default IP address for the LAN is 192.168.168.1.

-Questio a: What is the default login for the pDDL?
-Answer: The default username is admin , the default password is admin .
+Question: What is the default login for the pDDL?

+Answer: The default username is admin, the default password is admin.
 You will be prompted to change the password as soon as you login using the default.

-Ouesties Questioi n: How do I reset my modem to factory default settings?
-If you are logged into the pDDL navigate to the System > Maintenance Tab.
-If you cannot log in power on the pDDL and wait until the modem complete the boot up process.
-Press and hold the Config button for 8 seconds to reset to a factory default Master.
+Question: How do I reset my modem to factory default settings?

 Answer: If you are logged into the pDDL navigate to the System > Maintenance Tab.
-If you cannot log in power on the pDDL and wait until the modem complete the boot up process.
+If you cannot log in, power on the pDDL and wait until the modem complete the boot up process.
 Press and hold the

+Config button for 8 seconds to reset to a factory default Master.

+Question: I connected a device to the serial port of the pDDL and nothing happens?

+Answer: In addition to the basic serial port settings, the IP Protocol Config has to be configured.
+Refer to the COM0/1 Configuration pages for a description of the different options.

+Additional topics will be added in future releases.